Subject Source: Art & Architecture Thesaurus

 Overview Lucy T. Shoe Meritt (1906- 2003) was an acclaimed archaeologist, scholar, teacher and editor who received her B.A, M.A, and Ph.D degrees from Bryn Mawr.
 During her life time, Shoe Meritt taught at Mount Holyoke College and the University of Texas at Austin, was a fellow at the American Academy of Rome, and served as the Editor of Publications for the American School of Classical Studies in Athens.
 Additionally, she was a member of the Institute for Advanced Study and the American Institute of...

 Dates: 1888 - 2003

-Scope and Content note This collection is comprised of the single volume letterbook of the Pennsylvania History Press, and includes the business correspondence of the organization.
-Many of the letters are addressed to various members of the Press, including: Arthur H. Thomas, Richard T. Cadbury, Rayner W. Kelsey, and Arthur N. Leeds.
+Overview This collection is comprised of the single volume letterbook of the Pennsylvania History Press, and includes the business correspondence of the organization.
+Many of the letters are addressed to various members of the press, including Arthur H. Thomas, Richard T. Cadbury, Rayner W. Kelsey, and Arthur N. Leeds.
 Pasted into the front cover of the volume is a pamphlet entitled "At the Forks of the Delaware, 1794-1811," published by the Pennsylvania History Press.